4 steps to booking the Burdocks

 What instrumentation do we get in a 3/4-piece band?

-A 3-piece consists of fiddle/accordion, guitar/accordion, and bodhran/hand drums.
+If you book the 4-piece then you’ll normally get fiddle, guitar, accordion & bodhran/hand percussion.
+If you book the 3-piece, then one of fiddle, guitar or accordion is omitted.
 The aim is to achieve a balance of strong melody supported by harmony and rhythm.
-A 4-piece will normally include fiddle, accordion and guitar.
 Our musicians do play other instruments, so you may get hurdy gurdy, mandolin, whistles, etc on certain tunes.

 How long do you play for?